sds/scss-lint/lib/scss_lint/linter/README.md

 encourages multi-line comments which tend to not be concise.

-If you want to allow multi-line comments containing certain text, such as "Copyright", set the `allowed` option to a regular expression.
-Multi-line comments that match the regular expression will be allowed.
+If you want to allow multi-line comments containing certain text, such as copyright notices, set the `allowed` option to a regular expression.
+This will allow multi-line comments that match the regular expression.

 Configuration Option | Description
 ---------------------|---------------------------------------------------------